Cancellation for $(G,n)$-complexes and the Swan finiteness obstruction

 \section{Abstract}

-In previous work, we related homotopy types of $(G,n)$-complexes when $G$ has periodic cohomology to projective $\Z G$ modules representing the Swan finiteness obstruction.
-We use this to determine when $X \vee S^n \simeq Y \vee S^n$ implies $X \simeq Y$ for $(G,n)$-complexes $X$ and $Y$, and give lower bounds for the number of minimal homotopy types of $(G,n)$-complexes when this fails.
-The proof involves constructing projective $\Z G$ modules as lifts of locally free modules over orders in products of quaternion algebras, whose existence follows from the Eichler mass formula.
+In previous work, we related homotopy types of finite $(G,n)$-complexes when $G$ has periodic cohomology to projective $\Z G$-modules representing the Swan finiteness obstruction.
+We use this to determine when $X \vee S^n \simeq Y \vee S^n$ implies $X \simeq Y$ for finite $(G,n)$-complexes $X$ and $Y$, and give lower bounds on the number of homotopically distinct pairs when this fails.
+The proof involves constructing projective $\Z G$-modules as lifts of locally free modules over orders in products of quaternion algebras, whose existence follows from the Eichler mass formula.
 In the case $n=2$, difficulties arise which lead to a new approach to finding a counterexample to Wall's D2 problem.